RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 Adding Organizational Units
 ---------------------------

-To plan the creation of a new Organization, use the planning sheet in "Appendix A" to collect all the information required upfront.
+To plan the creation of a new Organization, use the planning sheet in :ref:`Appendix A<Appendix A>` to collect all the information required upfront.
 Login into the Research Gateway.
 User landed to the  main dashboard.

 .. image:: images/OrganizationPage.png